What is Somló and what happens there?

 Why is juhfark the flagship grape of Somló?

-Juhfark is one of the few native grapes that survived the phylloxera epidemic and it’s found almost nowhere outside Somló.
-Juhfark’s name translates to “sheep’s tail” as that’s what its elongated grape clusters resemble.
-Since it’s prone to rotting, other grape varieties have eclipsed juhfark over time, but winemakers have started planting it again over the past three decades.
-There’s a partly self-serving reason for the juhfark-renaissance: producers can charge a premium as Somló has come to be known for it.
+Juhfark is one of the few native Hungarian grapes that survived the phylloxera epidemic and today it’s found almost nowhere outside Somló.
+Juhfark’s name translates to “sheep’s tail” because that is what the grape's elongated clusters resemble.
+Since juhfark is prone to rotting, other grape varieties have eclipsed it over time, but winemakers have recently started planting it again.
+There’s a partly self-serving reason for the juhfark-renaissance: producers can charge a premium for this grape, which has come to symbolize the Somló wine region.

 I thought furmint was a Tokaj grape — what is it doing in Somló?

-True, furmint is mainly associated with the Tokaj wine region but this native Hungarian grape has been widely planted throughout the country for centuries.
-Many local winemakers believe that furmint shows its best self in Somló, but it’s also true that Somló’s distinct character can overwrite the typical taste of furmint as the wine ages.
+True, furmint is mainly associated with the Tokaj wine region, but this native Hungarian grape has been widely planted throughout the country for centuries.
+Some local winemakers believe that furmint shows its best self in Somló, but it’s also true that Somló’s distinct character can overwrite the typical taste of furmint as the wine ages.

 What are the best vineyards of Somló?

-Historically, Somló Hill consisted of four wine regions (Vásárhely, Doba, Szőlős, Jenő), with the midsection of the south-facing and warmest vineyards of Somlóvásárhely yielding the most prized wines.
-While this is still true today, a warming climate means that the least-sunny northern sites are also becoming sought-after.
+Historically, Somló Hill consisted of four wine regions (Vásárhely, Doba, Szőlős, Jenő), of which the midsection of the south-facing and warmest vineyards of Somlóvásárhely yielded the most prized wines.
+While this is still true today, a warming climate means that cooler plots toward the northern side are also becoming sought-after.

 Are there orange and natural wines in Somló?

-Yes, many producers are experimenting with new-wave wines.
+Yes, many wineries are experimenting with new-wave wines.
 For example, Stephan Spiegelberg has buried two giant Georgian-style qvevris in his wine cellar filled with skin-contact white grape juice to make orange wines.
-In general, Abeles, Tomcsányi, and Jász Laci are the three Somló wineries currently most committed to natural and orange wines.
+Abeles and Tomcsányi are also committed to making low-intervention wines.

 What kind of foods go well with Somló wines?

-Somló wines pair with heavy foods, which is why they’ve been traditionally a good match with Hungarian fare.
-The wines sync up especially well with bright-tasting dishes like stuffed cabbage and anything with sour cream, including chicken paprikash.
-Fish and Mangalitsa pork are also good options.
-As for cheese, Somló veterans believe that goat cheese is the way to go with the local wines.
+Somló wines pair nicely with substantive dishes, which is why they’ve been traditionally a good match with hefty Hungarian fare.
+The wines sync up especially well with bright-tasting dishes such as stuffed cabbage and anything with sour cream, including chicken paprikash.
+Fish and Mangalitsa pork are also good options, and Somló veterans believe that goat cheese is the way to go with the local wines.

 Is the Somló wine region worth visiting?

-Somló offers a firsthand look at a historic but internationally undiscovered wine region, so if you’re at least a little bit interested in wines, it can make for a memorable trip.
-Here, you’ll have better access to wineries and more genuine interactions with winemakers than in highly-trafficked wine regions where things can be overly transactional.
+Somló offers a firsthand look at a historic but internationally undiscovered wine region.
+Here, you’ll have better access to winemakers than in highly-trafficked wine regions where things can become overly transactional.
 Apart from wines, there are fun things to do in and around Somló to keep you engaged for a weekend with a handful of snug accommodations to match.
 Also, Somló is naturally beautiful: it’s ringed by flat terrain, so there are sweeping views from almost anywhere on the hillside.

 What’s the best way to get into and around Somló?

 Somló is about a two-hour drive from Budapest.
-I highly recommend that you go by car to be able to explore the wine region in its fullest.
-In theory, you could take a train and then roam around by foot on the southern side of the hill where most wineries are, but you’d miss several nearby attractions away from the hill.
+I highly recommend that you take a car to be able to explore the wine region in its fullest.
+In theory, you could take a train and roam around by foot on the southern side of the hill where most wineries are clustered, but you’d miss the nearby attractions away from the hill.
 Unfortunately, the closest taxi company is in Ajka, which is a 20-minute drive from Somló.

 What are the top wineries in Somló?

-There are a few dozen professional winemakers in Somló but it’s impossible to rank them — they each have their own unique approach.
-Nonetheless, I’ve featured my favorites based on my visits and interviews with top Hungarian sommeliers.
-Naturally, this is a subjective list reflecting my own preferences, but it includes a mixed group of winemakers from all around Somló, both big and small, traditional and new-wave.
+There are a few dozen professional winemakers in Somló, but it’s impossible to rank them — they each have their own unique approach.
+Nonetheless, I’ve featured my favorites based on my visits and interviews with Hungarian sommeliers.
+Naturally, this is a subjective list reflecting my own preferences, but it includes a mixed group of Somló winemakers, both big and small, traditional and new-wave.